PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

         EveryNCalls(my_hidden_layer, 2)
     )

-The two Conditions added to the controller specify that:
+The two Conditions added to the Scheduler specify that:

    1. ``my_hidden_layer`` should execute whenever either ``input_hidden_layer`` has executed once (to encode the stimulus and make available to the ``recurrent_layer``), or when the ``recurrent_layer`` has executed 10 times (to allow it to settle on a context representation and provide that back to the ``hidden_layer``)